frontiersi/qa4mbes-data-pipeline/README.md

 ## Structure of this repository
 `./doc` contains documentation as markdown
 `./tests` will contain some sample data snippets and Python code to run standard tests.
-`./qa4mbes` contains python code to run QA pipelines
+`./qa4mbes` contains python code to run QA